PTRX-7300 PANADAPTER for IC-7300

 We have already been tired of disclosing absurd, non-technical, and tricky claims so we will mention the rest of them briefly to clarify hams who are asking about.
 Every part of our product has been tested for quality, such as connectors, PCB, cables, etc. We offer a free replacement in case of any defect and after more than a year, we have had only a few defective boards to be replaced.
 All customers are happy with our product and classified it as neat and high quality!

 Lastly, to be honest copier has added something different which is a fuse !
-A circuit drawing only 30 mA current is suspected to be a threat for a radio drawing up to 21 Amper current !.
+Because copier is not sure about what he copied, a circuit drawing only 30 mA current is suspected to be a threat for a radio drawing up to 21 Amper current !.
 The tuner port of the IC-7300 is capable of supplying more than one amper and 30 mA current doesn’t load supply rails.
 We and hams all over the world have tested our product for more than a year and nobody reported about a failure in the tuner port.
 IC-7300 already has fuses inside to protect the radio against overloading.
 Because 30 mA current can not load power rails, it does not effect normal operation.
 Obviously, the copier has added this component as a marketing trick to fool people pretending as if it is a required feature.

 We think it is enough for now to see what has been happening.
 We may add new technical episodes if there is a demand from the amateur radio world.